maltehedderich/blog/docs/posts/tabular_q_learning.md

 q_table = np.zeros((state_space_size, action_space_size)) # 16x4
 ```

-Each row in the Q-table represents a state and each column represents an action.
+Each row in the Q-table represents a state, and each column an action.
 The Q-value for a state-action pair is stored in the corresponding cell.

-Next, we define the hyperparameters.
+We then define the hyperparameters.

 ```python
 # Hyperparameters